 Monica’s experience is broad and ranges from consumer goods, equipment and chemical substances to defective drugs, machinery, medical products and design.
 In the area of commercial litigation, she has handled many matters involving home builders with respect to construction defect claims, subcontractor disputes and class action defense.
 In addition, Monica has represented municipalities and national companies in complex multimillion dollar contract and supplier disputes.

 Previously, Monica was a partner with Barnes & Thornburg until 2012.
-She rejoins the firm after taking time to focus on family and serving as a law clerk for the Honorable Sarah Evans Barker of the U.S. District Court for the Southern District of Indiana.
+She rejoined the firm in 2018 after taking time to focus on family and serving as a law clerk for the Honorable Sarah Evans Barker of the U.S. District Court for the Southern District of Indiana.
 In addition to supporting Judge Barker with her district court docket, Monica also assisted with criminal and civil appeals before the U.S. Court of Appeals for the Ninth Circuit involving a myriad of issues, including tax evasion, bankruptcy, ERISA, immigration, habeas proceedings, and Fourth, Sixth, Eighth and 14th Amendment challenges.

 Professional and Community Involvement

 Graduate, Ardath Burkhart Governance and Management Series, United Way Leadership United